liu-mengyang/rust-mmdeploy/README.md

 Deploy object detection models converted by MMDeploy.

-The example deploys a FasterRCNN model converted by ONNXRUNTIME target on CPU device.
+The example deploys a FasterRCNN model converted by the ONNXRUNTIME target on a CPU device.

 ```bash
 cargo run --example detector cpu ../mmdeploy-converted-models/faster-rcnn-ort ./images/demos/mmdet_demo.jpg